What Do I Need to Do on Climate?

 Please note: all changes will be relevant and proportionate to the contract you are bidding for.

-Future frameworks and contracts that will contain climate change as part of its selection criteria will be classified as either “relevant” or “priority” climate change contracts.
+Frameworks and contracts that contain climate change as part of its selection criteria are classified as either “relevant” or “priority” climate change contracts.

 This will be determined by the buyer based on their organisation’s rules and on the type of contract.
 This will be clearly shown in the advertised Contract Notice or within the SPD Module in PCS.

-Where future frameworks or contracts have been identified as a relevant or priority climate change contract, buyers may ask you to supply your climate change plan at the selection stage of the procurement.
-This might include being asked to complete a Bidder Climate Change Plan Template for submission at the appropriate stage in the procurement process.
+Where future frameworks or contracts have been identified as "relevant" or "priority" buyers may ask you to supply your climate change plan at the selection stage of the procurement.

 Quickfire Guide